English Language and Culture (BA)

 This course introduces you to the language, culture and history of early medieval England.
 At the end of the course, you will be able to read, translate and understand short texts, including saints' lives, riddles and heroic poetry.
 Leiden's course offerings for Old English are unique within the Netherlands.

 The emphasis of this series of courses in the second year lies on the use of correct language, in terms of vocabulary, grammar and style.
-The aim is to give students knowledge and insights into English written grammar, knowledge of the terminology used in traditional English grammar and the capacity to apply it all when writing English texts.
+The course focuses on accuracy, providing in-depth knowledge and understanding of how grammar, but also punctuation, spelling and lexicogrammar and collocation are used as register and stylistic tools to create meaning in writing.

-Language Acquisition 5: Writing a Research Report in Applied Linguistics
+Language Acquisition 5: Theories and Research Methods in Applied Linguistics

 This course explores the breadth of mid-twentieth-century film, and includes examining the relationship between the cinema and other modes of performance, whether in the theatre, radio or television.
 This course considers these works of art in their cultural context, and scrutinises the ways in which popular film expressed, critiqued or questioned developments within American society.